ple1n/awesome/philosophy.md

 - Ontology, irreducible.
 Thats why we mostly only care about phenomena.

 In retrospect, my algebraic theory of politics follows these rules, as it works around free will, goals of 'the particular system we may want'.
 They are treated as irreducible _atoms_ in the theoretical framework.
 And I pursued the productive path of analyzing everything other than the atoms.
 The theory may be roughly visualized as a graph connecting the irreducible atoms of 'free will' where the ontology of free will does not matter either.

+I may call the atoms, ie, irreducible parts when rationalizing in a reductionist framework, _singularities_ in the chapters to come.

+They are irreducible for a variety of reasons, maybe because the information is not yet available.

+# Fear of market optimality

+> Modern capitalism is as efficient as it can get.
+Your labour is so clearly priced.
+Stop overestimating yourself.

+It often seems as if the market has reach optimality where you can not change anything but to follow the rules.
+That every piece of valuable work can be reduced to mere capital, organization and talent that is simply interchangable with money.
+This is the market perspective, where goods, are in fact the singularities, left out not dealt with.
+The theory about the mechanisms isn't wrong, but we just noticed the singularities.

+That means we can work on them to "beat the market", better internal organization when it's a company, more ideas when it's an individual, etc.